weabot/montyhall/README.md

 -v makes it output what happens from a gameshow viewer's perspective.

--c makes it so that it does not clear the terminal every loop.
+-c makes it clear the terminal every loop.